kitnil/awesome/README.md

 ## Assembly

+- [micro-coreutils](https://github.com/mystor/micro-coreutils) - An implementation of the unix commands yes, cat, and echo in as few bytes of executable as possible
 - [asmlib](https://github.com/Number571/asmlib) - Little library for assembly language (fasm, x86-64, linux).
 - [bootOS](https://github.com/nanochess/bootOS) - bootOS is a monolithic operating system in 512 bytes of x86 machine code.
 - [coursera_learning](https://github.com/raventid/coursera_learning) - Used to be my Coursera's homeworks and notes.
 Now it's a knowledge kitchen sink :)